billbudge/WebEditorFramework/examples/functioncharts/README.md

   <img src="./resources/exp_by_squaring.svg"  alt="" title="Tail-recursive implemention of exponentiation by squaring.">
 </figure>

-The diagram is hard to understand, with many wires crossing.
-We can refactor this by pulling out the core step that computes the new x, y from the inputs and using a function chart to create a helper function.
-We also order the 'n', 'y', and 'x' inputs to minimize crossings.
+The functionchart is hard to understand, with a tangle of wires crossing in the middle.
+Functioncharts can be refactored.
+Here we do take the core step that computes the new x, y from the inputs and use a functionchart to create a helper function.
+We also reorder the 'n', 'y', and 'x' inputs to minimize crossings.
+The use of hierarchy has the effect of removing a part of the circuit and creating an indirection when we instantiate the single instance.
 This makes the diagram much easier to follow.

 <figure>
   <img src="./resources/exp_by_squaring2.svg"  alt="" title="Simplified implemention of exponentiation by squaring.">